The Bragg Frequency Convertor: A Meeting Between Spatial and Temporal Periodicities For Selective Parametric Frequency Translation: Theory

-The first term on the right-hand side of Eq.~\eqref{eq:coupled_mode} represents phase accumulation, while the second term describes energy exchange between adjacent harmonics due to the temporal modulation.
-The modulation phase \(\phi_n\) directly imprints on the coupling, providing a control knob for the phase of the generated sidebands.
-Equation~\eqref{eq:coupled_mode} is a system of coupled linear differential equations.
-For the three-harmonic truncation (\(q = -1, 0, +1\)), we can write it in matrix form
+The first term on the right-hand side of the full propagation (including the phase factor \(\exp(i k_{j,n} z)\)) accounts for natural phase accumulation, while the coupling term describes energy exchange between adjacent harmonics due to the temporal modulation.
+The modulation phase \(\varphi_j\) directly imprints on the generated sidebands.
+For the three-harmonic truncation (\(n = -1, 0, +1\)), the system can be written in matrix form for the slowly varying vector \(\boldsymbol{\mathcal{E}} = [\mathcal{E}_{-1}, \mathcal{E}_0, \mathcal{E}_{+1}]^T\)